descope/terraform-provider-descope/docs/raw/applications/oidc.md

 - Type: `string`

-// Specify a description for the OIDC application.
+A description for the OIDC application.